 Severe cases of vulvar varicosities are rare, even during pregnancy.
 But in severe cases, the dilated vessels can bulge.
 They might look bluish and feel bumpy.

 Exercise, sex and standing for a long time may make this condition worse.

 To feel relief:

 - Get a support garment.
 Look for one specifically designed for vulvar varicosities.
-Some designs also provide support for the lower abdomen and lower back.
+If you need help finding one, ask your health care provider.